callanbr/OpenSourceCabbages-FrontEnd/README.md

 # OpenSourceCabbages-FrontEnd

-E-commerce – sales site (similar to amazon – selling from suppliers)
+Super awesome site where you can order products directly from suppliers at a huge discount.

 ## Development